 However, the second quarter has been much more positive than the forecasts made.
 According to the latest report by CONEPA, during the second quarter the drop in workshop turnover was only -3% compared to 2019.

-Digitisation is key in this recovery process
+Digitization is key in this recovery process

-Not only workshops, but also manufacturers have improved their communication with the different actors in charge of managing and distributing spare parts.
+Not only workshops but also manufacturers have improved their communication with the different actors in charge of managing and distributing spare parts.
 To a large extent, technology has made the Aftermarket (IAM) sector more accessible.

 However, aftermarket manufacturers’ workshops (IAMs) are generally far from being digitally ready compared to OEM workshops, which can, in turn, be seen as an opportunity for future growth.

-Current car fleet can stimulate recovery
+The current car fleet can stimulate recovery

 The pandemic has changed the way we live, and that includes our driving habits.
 The willingness and spending power of drivers, as well as their preference for private transport, has positively influenced the recovery of the aftermarket industry.

-With more people working from home, increased financial burdens and less personal travel, consumers are more likely to postpone buying a new car in the current climate.
-Instead, drivers are likely to continue to use their current vehicles and that – in the long run – benefits the aftermarket sector.
+With more people working from home, increased financial burdens, and less personal travel, consumers are more likely to postpone buying a new car in the current climate.
+Instead, drivers are likely to continue to use their current vehicles, and that – in the long run – benefits the aftermarket sector.

 The age of the car fleet is a key factor